friendm/RevCycle-Tools/README.md

 # RevCycle-Tools
-Python Scripts for common Revenue Cycle Tasks
-A collection of scripts useful in managing common tasks in Healthcare Revenue Cycle
+## A collection of scripts useful in managing common tasks in Healthcare Revenue Cycle